New! Transflo Mobile+ 7.0 Release Notes

 -

-By the end of your fleet-specific cut-over period (late 2025 or early 2026), your drivers will now be using the new Transflo Load Workflows 2.0 features on their Mobile+ app to manage all the required and optional steps to deliver their loads, run less-than-load (LTL) routes, submit load documents, and complete any other assigned steps.
+By the end of your fleet-specific cut-over period (late 2025 or early 2026), your drivers will now be using the new Transflo Load Workflows 2.0 features on their Mobile+ app to manage all the required and optional steps to deliver their loads or run less-than-load (LTL) routes, submit load documents, and complete any other assigned steps.

 -